Spellhold-Studios/Spellhold-Studios.github.io/README.md

 We allow this because the HTML file is stored in its dedicated lowercase subfolder, so it will not affect the alphabetical order of our readme directory.

+It might take a while for GitHub Pages to register the uploaded readme before it can be displayed in a browser.

 :three: **Check the previous section on [linking to readmes](#thinking-how-to-link-to-a-readme)**.
 Following our example, the working link would then be:

 ```